 Chu reviewed several points about a proposed water constellation arising from the FS.

-Necessary components for water constellation already exist in existing and future plans;
+Necessary components for water constellation already exist in current and future plans;

 MWI constellation is a key component for retrieving precipitation, soil moisture and ET.
 Prospective gaps of FO missions of AMSR-2, DMSP-19/ SSMI, SMOS and SMAP need to be addressed;